ntmitchell/ntmitchell.github.io/_posts/2017-01-03-indeed-jobs-postings.md

 * If the job function includes managing or directing responsibilities
 * The mean number of years of experience required

-Our goal is to predict which jobs will have a salary exceeding $90,000 based on these features.
+My goal was to predict which jobs will have a salary exceeding $90,000 based on these features.
 This value was chosen to represent the mean salary of our data, as is shown below.
-While we'd prefer to predict the salary more exactly, job salaries typically vary according to a number of factors (location, responsibilities, company policies, etc.) which means computing a salary range may be more useful.
+While I'd prefer to predict the salary more exactly, job salaries typically vary according to a number of factors (location, responsibilities, company policies, etc.) which means computing a salary range may be more useful.

 ```python